nazarewk/10c-blog1/README.md

 ![You shall not pass!](http://i.stack.imgur.com/2BvbQ.jpg)

-So here we are: displaying unordered list of titles and getting the personalized `alert()` upon clicking them.
+So here we are: displaying list of messages and getting the personalized `alert()` upon clicking them.

-As I mentioned earlier, I used PyCharm's File Watcher to convert `.jsx` to `ES5` using Babel serving it with `gulp-serve`, that's all the setup I needed.
+## Development setup
+- PyCharm IDE,
+- [Jetbrains's Babel File Watcher][jetbrains-babel] to transpile `JSX` + `ES6`
+    to `ES5`, it is by far the simplest to set up (as compared to those crazy grunt/gulp/webpack/browserify wombo-combo Starter Kits floating around
+    the Internet nowadays),
+- `gulp-serve` as a simple HTTP server hosting code,

 ## Issues and insights worth mentioning
-- [`AMD`][modules] is subset of Dojo's AMD implementation, Dojo had them long before it became standard and has extra loaders that didn't make it into the final standard, so it is kind of like a `square` is a `rectangle`, but not the other way around,
+- [`AMD`][modules] is subset of Dojo's asynchronous modules implementation, Dojo had them long before it became standard and has extra loaders that didn't make it into the final standard.
+It is kind of like a `square` is a `rectangle`, but not the other way around,
 - Dojo's inheritance model is incompatible with JavaScript strict mode, but otherwise should work fine with ES2015 transpilers,
 - personally I did not figure out how to circumvent automatic inclusion of